hydrachain-org/hydragon-node/README.md

 - The process for pending transactions and confirmations remains the same.
 Once the transaction is confirmed, the table will be updated to reflect the remaining staked amount, if any."

-- When a position is undelegated, the system will register a withdrawal on the blockchain and the user will have to wait for the withdrawal period, which currently is 1 epoch.
-Under the Delegation Info sections, there is a table that will show all available withdrawables once the period of 1 epoch has passed.
+- When a position is undelegated, the system will register a withdrawal on the blockchain and the user will have to wait for the withdrawal period, which currently is 7 days.
+Under the Delegation Info sections, there is a table that will show all available withdrawables with pending duration once the period of 7 days has passed.
 In the `Actions` section, the user will be able to `Withdraw` the amount at any time.